 - Plan for positions that cannot be filled internally.

-Ultimately, organizations need to find ways to help their high-potential employees balance their work and personal lives.
-Generational influences also impact employees’ views on career development.
+Ultimately, organizations need to find ways to help their high-potential, future leaders balance their work and personal lives.
+Generational influences also impact employees’ views on career and talent development.
 Smart companies consider these items when developing their organizational structures.

-It is important to remember throughout the process that succession planning can be used to fill lateral positions as well.
+It is important to remember throughout the succession planning process that succession planning can be used to fill lateral positions as well.